Hacks4Snacks/SimpleBashScripts/README.md

 # BashScripts
-A variety of Bash scripts.
+A collection of Bash scripts that are either not meaningful or complex enough to warrant an independent repository.

 ## Getting Started